machinexa2/XSSTerminal/README.md

 3. Run and save xsst sessions for future use.
 4. Go version is currently in development.

 Python3 code is deprecated and archived.
 Please use go and improve it instead.
+I personally use it thought but i shouldnt.
+I am too lazy to make go version as effective as python version.

 ## Installation:
 `go get -u -v github.com/machinexa2/XSSTerminal`